Sydney Jacobson, Baron Jacobson: Journalism

 After the war he returned to journalism and worked as a feature writer on the pioneering photojournalistic magazine Picture Post under its influential editor Tom Hopkinson.
 He went on to work as political editor of the Daily Mirror for 10 years before becoming editor of the Daily Herald and its replacement The Sun; he was appointed editorial director of the International Publishing Corporation (IPC) in 1965.

 By 1974 Jacobson was deputy chairman of IPC working under his friend and colleague of many years Hugh Cudlipp.
-During one of the two General Elections that year Jacobson was responsible for at least two of the Daily Mirror's best-known front pages - one bore nothing but a photograph of the then Prime Minister Edward Heath and the words, "AND NOW HE HAS THE NERVE TO ASK FOR A VOTE OF CONFIDENCE."
+During one of the two General Elections that year Jacobson was responsible for at least two of the Daily Mirror's best-known front pages – one bore nothing but a photograph of the then Prime Minister Edward Heath and the words, "AND NOW HE HAS THE NERVE TO ASK FOR A VOTE OF CONFIDENCE."
 The other read, "FOR ALL OUR TOMORROWS VOTE LABOUR TODAY."

 Latter years

-On 16 July 1975, Jacobson was made a life peer as Baron Jacobson of St Albans in the County of Hertfordshire.
+On 16 July 1975, Jacobson was made a life peer as Baron Jacobson of St Albans in Hertfordshire.
 (The Times newspaper reports that he had previously declined a knighthood in 1968.)
 He retired from journalism the same year.

 Sydney Jacobson died in August 1988.
 He was survived by his wife, June, their daughter Ruth and sons Colin and Philip, also a journalist.
 At a thanksgiving service at the "journalists' church" St Bride's off of Fleet Street in London Hugh Cudlipp used his address to launch an attack on the state of British tabloid newspapers.